costonisp/CW-keyer-K3NG-K5BCQ/English.md

 ------------------------------------------------------- | ----------------------------------------------------
 The K5BCQ PCB:                                       | Schematic:

-<p>When studying the schematic, we at PI4DEC were suspicious of the use of R23 (100 ohm) in the audio input circuit, the so called Goertzel Filter, where it is parallel to C6 (0.1uF).
+When studying the schematic, we at PI4DEC were suspicious of the use of R23 (100 ohm) in the audio input circuit, the so called Goertzel Filter, where it is parallel to C6 (0.1uF).
 It does not look right to have a resistor at this place because it will pull the bias voltage at analog input A0 lower.
 Normally this bias voltage should be 1/2 Vcc or 2.5 volt.
-Because of the DC path to ground over R23 and potmeter R8 (20K) the bias will go below 2 volt depending on the setting of R8.</p>
+Because of the DC path to ground over R23 and potmeter R8 (20K) the bias will go below 2 volt depending on the setting of R8.

-<p>So we did some tests with and later without R23, while potmeter R8 was set halfway.
+So we did some tests with and later without R23, while potmeter R8 was set halfway.
 With three different working boards it appeared that removing R23 gave a slightly better decoding quality.
 So we advise not to use R23 or when already mounted to remove it.
-R23 at this place is useless or even faulty.</p>
+R23 at this place is useless or even faulty.

 There is a design for a 3D-printed enclosure, the printed lid can be grinded smooth and sprayed with a primer.
 This makes the enclosure look more solid.